 Dr. Espy-Wilson has authored or coauthored numerous papers in journals, conference proceedings and books.
 She is a Fellow of the Acoustical Society of America (ASA) and a Senior Member of IEEE.
 She was a Radcliffe Fellow at Harvard 2008–2009.
 Among the other honors and awards she has received for her research contributions are the Clare Boothe Luce Professorship in 1990, the Independent Scientist Award from the National Institutes of Health in 1998 and the Honda Initiation Award in 2003.
 She served as the chair of the Speech Technical Committee of the Acoustical Society of America (2007-2010) and as an Associate Editor of the ASA's magazine, Acoustics Today.
-Currently, she is an Associate Editor of the Journal of the Acoustical Society of America and she is a member of the National Advisory Board for Medical Rehabilitation at the National Institutes of Health.
+She was a member of the National Advisory Board for Medical Rehabilitation at the National Institutes of Health.
+Currently, she is a member of the Advisory Council for the NIH National Institutes on Biomedical Imaging and Bioengineering and an Associate Editor of the Journal of the Acoustical Society of America.

 Honors and Awards

 Acoustical Society of America, 2005

 Grand Prize, Rockville Economic Development Inc. (REDI) StartRight!
 Women’s Business Plan Competition, 2010